Microsoft-Web/HOL-ASPNETMVC4/README.md

 ### Introduction ###

-This Hands-On Lab is a step-by-step guide that is designed to help you learn ASP.NET MVC 4.
-It provides instructions to guide you through the process of developing a complete application using ASP.NET MVC 4.
+These Hands-On Labs are sets of step-by-step guides that are designed to help you learn Visual Studio 2012, ASP.NET 4.5 WebForms and ASP.NET MVC 4.
+Each Lab provides instructions to guide you through the process of developing a Web application.

+In this hands-on lab, you will start with the ASP.NET MVC 4 "Internet Application" project template to create a Photo Gallery application.
+You will progressively enhance the app using jQuery Mobile and ASP.NET MVC 4's new features to make it compatible with different mobile devices and desktop web browsers.
+You will also learn about new code recipes for code generation and how ASP.NET MVC 4 makes it easier for you to write asynchronous action methods by supporting ActionResult return types.

 ### Repository Structure ###